SujalAhrodia/Algorithms_DS/README.md

 ## Day 9
 >1.
 Given a positive integer n, break it into the sum of at least two positive integers and maximize the product of those integers.
 Return the maximum product you can get.

+## Day 10
+>1.
+You are given a list of non-negative integers, a1, a2, ..., an, and a target, S. Now you have 2 symbols + and -.
+For each integer, you should choose one from + and - as its new symbol.
+Find out how many ways to assign symbols to make sum of integers equal to target S.